 Can meteorologists predict atmospheric river events?

 The biggest issue with predicting atmospheric rivers is their position.
 Since these are typically narrow bands of moisture, pinpointing an exact location of the heaviest rain remains elusive.
 The bottom line?
-If you live in an area that is prone to flooding due to heavy rainfall, use the advance warning to prepare just in case.
+If you live in an area prone to flooding due to heavy rainfall, use the warning to prepare just in case.

 Is climate change making atmospheric river events more severe?